 Huxford, J., & Moore, M. A. (2011).
 Teaching journalism students about confidential whistleblower sources: An analysis of introductory news writing textbooks.
 Journal of College Teaching & Learning, 8(10), 1–16.

-Javadi, E., & Novotny, N. L. (2017).
+Javadi, E., & Novotny, N. L. (2017, August 10).
 Mixed-approach social comparison for improving online discussions’ efficacy: Insights from filed experiments.
 Proceedings of 23rd Americas Conference on Information Systems.
-Presented at the Boston, MA.
-Boston, MA.

 Jeffers, B. (2002).
 Continuing education in research ethics for the clinical nurse.
 Journal of Continuing Nursing Education, 33(6), 265–269.